Is Down Syndrome a Disability You Can Get Benefits For?

 Qualifying for Disability Benefits for Non-Mosaic Down Syndrome

-• a karyotype test signed by a doctor
+• a karyotype analysis (a blood test that checks for chromosome abnormalities) signed by a doctor

-• an unsigned karyotype test, accompanied by a statement from a doctor that you have Down syndrome, or
+• an unsigned karyotype test, accompanied by a statement from a doctor that you have Down syndrome

-• a doctor's report diagnosing you with Down syndrome based on distinctive physical features and a prior karyotype test.
+• a doctor's report diagnosing you with Down syndrome based on distinctive physical features and a prior karyotype test, or

-The listing requirements for Down syndrome are the same for both adults and children (although the child listing is 110.06).
-Social Security considers children with non-mosaic Down syndrome to be disabled from birth.
+Children with non-mosaic Down syndrome are evaluated under listing 110.06, but the listing requirements are the same for children as they are for adults.
+The SSA considers children with non-mosaic Down syndrome to be disabled from birth.

 Qualifying for Disability for Mosaic Down Syndrome

 Some people with mosaic Down syndrome can have many of the same physical characteristics and cognitive delays as people with non-mosaic Down syndrome, but others might have much milder symptoms.
-Because the SSA doesn't consider a diagnosis of mosaic Down syndrome to be automatically disabling, applicants with mosaic Down syndrome will need to show that they have functional limitations—in addition to their diagnosis—that are disabling.
+Because the SSA doesn't consider a diagnosis of mosaic Down syndrome to be automatically disabling, applicants with mosaic Down syndrome will need to show that, in addition to their diagnosis, they have disabling functional limitations.

 Mosaic Down syndrome can cause limitations in specific parts of the body.
 Some common conditions that often are present in people with mosaic Down syndrome include: